 1960: founding meeting in Geneve in 1960 and first EUROPA CANTAT festival in Passau, Germany, ending just a few days before August 13th 1961, when the wall between Western and Eastern Germany was closed.

-1963: foundation of the “European Federation for Young Choirs” in Bonn (renamed later “Europa Cantat”).
+1963: foundation of the “European Federation of Young Choirs” in Bonn (renamed later “Europa Cantat”).

 Main aim: to give an organisational structure to international exchange and international cooperation

 1982 – 1994 | Marcel Corneloup (FR)

 1963 – 1976 | Paul Wehrle (DE)